deployKF/website/content/guides/getting-started.md

     - [Expose with: `LoadBalancer` Service](./platform/deploykf-gateway.md#use-a-loadbalancer-service)
     - [Expose with: `Ingress`](./platform/deploykf-gateway.md#use-a-kubernetes-ingress)

-!!! steps "Step 2 - Log in to the Dashboard"
+!!! step "Step 2 - Log in to the Dashboard"

     See the authentication guide to [define static credentials](./platform/deploykf-authentication.md#static-userpassword-combinations), or [connect deployKF to an external identity provider](#external-identity-providers) like Okta or Active Directory.